obc creamy layer

 Who is eligible for OBC non-creamy?

-Individuals from the Other Backward Classes (OBC) are eligible for the non-creamy layer if their family income is below ₹8 lakh per annum, excluding income from salary and agriculture.
-They must also not hold high-ranking posts in government or public sector services.
+Individuals from the Other Backward Classes (OBC) fall under the non-creamy layer if their family’s annual income is below ₹8 lakh, excluding income from salary and agriculture.
+They must also not hold high-ranking government or public sector positions to remain eligible for reservation benefits.

 What is the full form of OBC?